cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## Methods and paradigms for equation validation

 To validate any reward equation simulations must consider that an entity can choose to delegate to another entity, operate one stake pool, or operate many stake pools.
 Any new equation should be compared to the current equation with $a0=0.3$ and the current equation with minFee=0, $a0=0.0$.
-A large number of entities (>100000) should be simulated for each trial of each equation.
-Additionally, during each epoch of each simulation for each equation block production should be sampled from a discrete binomial or skellam distribution.
+A large and increasing number of entities (1k - 1B) should be simulated for each trial of each equation.
+Additionally, during each epoch of each simulation for each equation block production should be sampled VRF-style from a discrete binomial or skellam distribution.
 Block production and rewards have statistical uncertainty.

 ```
 Each equation: